chaoss/website/About/About/faq.md

 Our goal is to define metrics independent of a specific implementation.
 At the CHAOSS project, we provide the tools by which you can make more informed decisions regarding the open source projects that are important to you -- in your specific context.

 ## What are the IPs or commitments that contributing members are making to make sure that the derived IP is patent free and distributed under an open source license?
 Our goal is to make our innovations available to everyone to use for free.
-We honour open source licenses of upstream projects.
+We honor open source licenses of upstream projects.
 We license our own work under the GPLv2+ and MIT open source licenses.
 We only accept patent free contributions or where patent licenses are available for free.